 Business Insurance for Your Cleaning Company

 Like all businesses, your cleaning company needs basic insurance coverages like general liability and commercial property.
-While many insurers offer these coverages, some have developed specialized programs specifically designed for janitorial businesses.
+While many insurers offer these coverages, some have developed specialized programs designed explicitly for janitorial businesses.
 Some programs are intended for commercial cleaners while others are directed at businesses that clean residences.
 By choosing the proper program, your cleaning business can obtain broad coverage at a competitive price.

 Risks Faced by Cleaning Businesses